Water management was - and still is - a very important part of operating a steam-powered railway.

 Image 2: This water crane at Appleby station is typical of the Midland Railway Company's swan-necked design.
 Note the floor-mounted valve (bottom-left), plus the brazier and chain below the swing-arm.
 The crane is supplied with water from the tank house beyond via an underground pipe.

-Lineside water cranes usually include five key elements:
+Lineside water cranes (also known as water columns) usually include five key elements:

 - A hollow vertical post connected via an underground pipe to a water supply (usually a lineside water tank and / or tank house).